max-schofield/groomer/README.md

 	);
 	```

 `CHSTA`, or its derivatives, is the first check run for each table.
 It adds a `flags` text column to a table.
-If a record is marked by a check then that check`s five letter code is added to `flags`.
+If a record is marked by a check then that check's five letter code is added to `flags`.
 For example, a row in the `fishing_event` table might have a value for `flags` of `FESDM, FEPMI`.

 When a check is run it can perform either a `flag` or a `change` on a record.
 Flags get recorded in the `flags` field, changes get recorded in the `checks` table.